This post may include affiliate links. Thank you for your support.

 - Picante: Picante is similar to traditional salsa, just with a thinner consistency.
 Picante sauce infuses the Mexican-style sauce with a savory tomato flavor, as well as a mildly spicy taste.
 You can find it located in the Mexican or international aisle of most major grocery stores.

-What spices are used in Mexican shredded beef?
+What spices are used in Mexican pulled beef?

-This barbacoa seasoning blend is the secret ingredient to ultra-flavorful Mexican beef!
-This simple combination of classic dried herbs and spices provide a ton of robust flavor!
-However, this barbacoa seasoning recipe is totally flexible and easy to customize!
-You can easily omit any spices you don’t have on hand or simply don’t love!
-Or, if you are in a pinch, try using a store-bought or homemade taco seasoning instead!
+This seasoning blend for this Mexican pulled beef is a simple combination of dry herbs and spices.
+And it’s the secret ingredient to ultra-flavorful Mexican beef!
+However, it’s totally customizable, so feel free to omit any spices you don’t have on hand.
+Or, if you are in a pinch, try using a store-bought or homemade taco seasoning instead.

 - Cumin: While cumin is used more often in Tex-Mex than traditional Mexican cuisine, it delivers a distinctive earthy flavor.